githubtraining/reviewing-a-pull-request/outline.md

    - Line level comments
    - Summarizing your review
 1. Approving a Pull Request

+Storyline of Course:

+New hire within GitHub Engineering, first task is to modify a Tetris game to show off their personality

 Source of Truth: Order of activites
 Readme